Savoy blue: Historical origin

 The colour therefore has a Marian implication, bearing in mind that there is also the possibility that the use of a blue banner by the Savoys started earlier.
 In any case the oldest documented Savoy flags, dating back to 1589, have the colours red, white (or the colours of the coat of arms of the dynasty) and blue.
 The latter colour acquired over time prevalence until it became the Italian national colour.

 Use

 Referring to the Marian devotions, the ribbons of the Order of the Annunciation (the highest Savoyard order of chivalry), are blue, as are the ribbons of the Military Order of Savoy until 1855 and of the Medal of Military Valor and the War Cross for Military Valor until today.

 Royal standard of the Kingdom of Italy.

-For the officers, a blue sash was provided in the outfit, worn passing over the right shoulder and knotted on the left side.
+For the officers, a blue sash (Sciarpa azzurra) was provided in the outfit, worn passing over the right shoulder and knotted on the left side.
 In 1572 this use was made obligatory for all the officers by Emmanuel Philibert, Duke of Savoy.
 Through various transformations, the Savoy blue sash is still the main insignia of the Italian armed forces' officers, who dress it both in ceremonial services and, sometimes, on guard.
 The Soldiers of the Royal Sardinian Army before 1848 wore a blue cockade.